 If you have any concerns or questions regarding your fees, please email: firstname.lastname@example.org

-Please refer to the Tuition Fee Policy for further information.
+Please refer to the Student Fee Payments and Refunds Policy for full information.

 Student Services and Amenities Fee